 Jeffrey Dahmer is one of America’s most infamous serial killers.
 Known for eatings parts of some of his victims, he was nicknamed the Cannibal Killer and the Milwaukee Cannibal.
 His horrendous crimes have inspired multiple books and films including the graphic novel “My Friend Dahmer” which will soon be released as a feature film starring Anne Heche and Disney star Ross Lynch.
-Oxygen's two-part series “Dahmer on Dahmer" will premiere Saturday, November 11 at 7pm ET/PT.
-The show promises new explosive details and unseen interviews.
+Oxygen's two-part series “Dahmer on Dahmer: A Serial Killer Speaks" explores new, explosive details and unseen interviews.

 Dahmer raped, killed and dismembered 17 men and boys between 1978 and 1991.
 His victims were all men, mostly young and gay, and most of them were of color.
 Many of the victims were not known to be missing by their families.
 Sadly, quite a few of them were disowned or tossed aside by their own families, according to MSNBC.